marcelpatrick/3rdPersonShooter/README.md

 	USoundBase* HitSound;
 ```

-In BasePawn.h, declare a sound for when our any of the actors die
+In BasePawn.h, declare a sound variable for when our any of the actors die
 ```cpp
 private:
 	// var for sound